subatuba21/inalongtime/README.md

 - Capitalize first letter for types and interfaces
 - Only arrow functions except for components

+## Procedures

+- Test every function that is not SETUP or that does not return STATIC CONTENT.
+- Every function as mentioned above should also have at minimum one info log.

 ## Commit Template

 Summary sentence.